justzeiad/scan-ports/README.md

 To run the port scanner, open a terminal window and navigate to the directory where you saved the script.
 Then, run the following command:

-`python3 scan.py -t scanme.nmap.org -s`Replace `-t <host>` with the IP address or hostname of the target machine, `-p <port>` with the port you want to scan or `-p n1,n2,n3,n4` if you want to scan a list of ports or you can use `-p-` to scan All ports from 1:65535 \nby Default is scanning All ports
+`python3 scan.py -t scanme.nmap.org -s` Replace `-t <host>` with the IP address or hostname of the target machine, `-p <port>` with the port you want to scan or `-p n1,n2,n3,n4` if you want to scan a list of ports or you can use `-p-` to scan All ports from 1:65535

+by Default is scanning All ports

 if you want to see the prosses when scaning all ports you can use `-s` or `--show`